kfrey-idm/emodpy-workflow/docs/tutorials/using_parameterized_calls.md

 building time should be `[1, 2]` instead of its normal behavior.

 !!!
 Important
-    Non-hyperparameters override the **default** behavior of specified function, but **do not** create hyperparameters for use, especially useful for **non-calibrateable** overrides.
+    Non-hyperparameters override the **default** behavior of the specified function, but **do not** create hyperparameters for use, which is especially useful for **non-calibrateable** overrides.

 ### 5. Contextual labels

 Sometimes you want to define more than one ParameterizedCall calling the same function.
-This especially true when non_hyperparameters are needed for context.
+This is especially true when non_hyperparameters are needed for context.
 For example:

 ```python linenums="1"